hphelion/documentation/cloudos/install.beforeyouinstall.md

 ## Next Step

-Now proceed to the instructions where you will [set the Admin Node prerequisites](/cloudos/install/set-admin-node-prerequisites/).
+Proceed to the next topic, [Set the Admin Node Prerequisites](/cloudos/install/admin-node-prerequisites/).